osiam/server/README.md

 count = will limit the items per page to the given value.
 Default is 100

-startIndex = will define the start index of searching.
+startIndex = will define the start index of the search.
 Default is 0

 To paginate through the results increase the startIndex to the next desired position.